Skip to main content

 • Subject type preference (optional)

-Defines the default resource context used by your integration.
+Defines the default resource context used by your OAuth 2.0 client.

 Credentials issued after registration